A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the

-where $r_M$, $r_{d_1}$ and $r_{d_2}$ are the radii of mother and two daughter vessels, respectively, and $\gamma$ is the junction exponent \citep{brown_physics-informed_2024,zamir_arterial_2001}.
-Generated arterial and venous trees are shown in figure$~$\ref{L_system_arterial_venous_trees}(a), where the arterial tree is displayed in red and venous tree is displayed in blue.
-For comparison, a real retinal vasculature from the DRIVE dataset \citep{staal_ridge-based_2004} and its manual segmentation are shown in figure$~$\ref{L_system_arterial_venous_trees}(b) and (c), respectively.
+Generated vascular trees are shown in figure$~$\ref{L_system_arterial_venous_trees}(a), where the arteriolar tree is displayed in red and venular tree is displayed in blue.
+For comparison, a real retinal vasculature from the DRIVE dataset \cite{staal_ridge-based_2004} and its manual segmentation are shown in figure$~$\ref{L_system_arterial_venous_trees}(b) and (c), respectively.

-Arterioles and venules connecting to arteries and veins are constructed using a structured tree model to set the resistive boundary condition \citep{liu_computational_2009,malek_computational_2015,julien_one-dimensional_2023}.
+Arterioles and venules in deep layer are constructed using a structured tree model to set the resistive boundary condition for the vascular trees in superficial layer \cite{liu_computational_2009,malek_computational_2015,julien_one-dimensional_2023}.
 This boundary condition is defined by the Poiseuille equation for steady, viscous flow, which describes the relation between flow and pressure, given by

 where $ p_{up}$ and $p_{down}$ are the upstream and downstream pressures, $R$ is the resistance and $q$ is flow rate.